Chart Color Schemes

 Educational achievement in Glen Waverley - East places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational participation is high, with 32.1% of residents currently enrolled in formal education.
-This includes 9.4% in primary education, 9.0% in secondary education, and 8.2% pursuing tertiary education.
-There are 8 schools operating within Glen Waverley - East, educating approximately 5,855 students.
-The area has significant socio-educational advantages and academic achievement, with an ICSEA score of 1124.
-Education provision is balanced with 6 primary and 2 secondary schools serving distinct age groups.
-Glen Waverley - East functions as an education hub, offering 25.8 school places per 100 residents, significantly above the regional average of 15.8, attracting students from surrounding communities.
+Eight schools operate within Glen Waverley - East, educating approximately 5,855 students.
+The area has significant socio-educational advantages and academic achievement (ICSEA: 1124).
+Education provision is balanced with six primary and two secondary schools serving distinct age groups.
+Glen Waverley - East functions as an education hub with 25.8 school places per 100 residents, significantly above the regional average of 15.8.

 Frequently Asked Questions - Education